-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, approximately 11,930 people (6,610 males and 5,320 females) will be diagnosed with soft-tissue sarcoma in the United States.
-An estimated 4,870 adults and children (2,600 males and 2,270 females) are expected to die of the disease this year.
+This year, approximately 12,310 people (6,980 males and 5,330 females) will be diagnosed with soft-tissue sarcoma in the United States.

 It is important to note that the length of time a person lives with sarcoma depends on many factors, including the size of the tumor, where it is located, the type, how fast the tumor cells are growing and dividing, and whether it is deep.
 If the sarcoma is diagnosed at an early stage and hasn’t spread from where it started, treatment is very effective and many people can be cured.
 On the other hand, if the sarcoma has spread to other parts of the body, treatment can usually control the tumor, but it is not often curable.
-Learn more in the Stages and Grades section.
+Learn more in the stages section.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations.
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.